evanvliet/vw/INDEX.md

 * `tm`  cat make.log.

 ###### [base/dtob.sh](base/dtob.sh)
 Conversions, both numbers and file names.
+Dates from looking at a datascope and dealing with file names on Eunice.
 * `dtob`  decimal to binary.
 * `dtoh`  decimal to hex.
 * `htob`  hex to binary.
 * `htod`  hex to decimal.
-* `tl`  lowercase file names.
-* `tu`   upper case file names.
+* `recase`  upper case file names or use -lower to lower case.

 ###### [base/ea.sh](base/ea.sh)
 Convenient shortcuts.